1337god/Spotify/README.md

 To run this program simply type in the terminal: python SpotifyTweet.py

-If you are python3 (which you should be) execute with: python3 SpotifyTweet.py
+If you are using python3 (which you should be) execute with: python3 SpotifyTweet.py

 ## Author